goauthentik/authentik/website/developer-docs/setup/frontend-dev-environment.md

 ### Prerequisites

--   Node.js (any recent version should work, we use 20.x to build)
+-   Node.js (any recent version should work; we use 20.x to build)
 -   Make (again, any recent version should work)
 -   Docker and Docker Compose